Word list

 dialog

 Use dialog for the UI element sometimes called a dialog box.
-Use dialogue only for verbal interaction between people.

 directory, folder

-If the context you're documenting (such as an IDE's GUI) uses one term or the other, use that term.
+If the context that you're documenting (such as an IDE's GUI) uses one term or the other, use that term.
 If not, then use directory in a command-line context, and folder in a GUI context.
 When in doubt, default to directory.

 disable